kmorrell27/UpperCrustCatering/_menus/boxed-lunches.md

 ## Executive Boxed Lunches

-**$11.95 each ‡**
+**$11.50 each ‡**

-Our Executive Boxed Lunches include Chef's choice of fruit; your choice of Potato Salad or Cole Slaw; your choice of Brownie or Cookie; Chips and Condiments.
+Our Executive Boxed Lunches are prepared on fresh baked French Rolls & include Chef's choice of fruit; your choice of Potato Salad or Cole Slaw; your choice of Brownie or Cookie; Chips and Condiments.

 **Ham & Cheddar**